enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 automatically and relatively frequently (multiple times a day) on a remote server to ensure that bugs have not been introduced during the code development process.
 All runs in the quick suite use no more than a single processor.
-The total run time should be about 25 minutes.
+The total run time should be about 15 minutes.

-2. The "push suite" (``--pushsuite=True``).
+2. The "push suite" (``--suite=push``).
 This is a slightly large set of tests, encompassing all of the quick suite and some additional larger simulations that test a wider variety of physics modules.
 The intent of this package is to provide a thorough validation of the code prior to changes being pushed to the main repository.
-The total run time is roughly 90 minutes and all simulations use only a single processor.
+The total run time is roughly 30 minutes and all simulations use only a single processor.

-3. The "full suite" (``--fullsuite=True``).
+3. The "full suite" (``--suite=full``).
 This encompasses essentially all of test simulations contained within the run directory.
 This suite provides the most rigorous possible validation of the code in many different situations, and is intended to be run prior to major changes being pushed to the stable branch of the code.
 A small number of simulations in the full suite are designed to be run on 2 processors and will take multiple hours to complete.
-The total run time is roughly 36 hours.
+The total run time is roughly 60 hours.

 How to run the test suite
 -------------------------

-1. Compile Enzo.
-The gold standard calculations use the default compiler settings that can be restored with ``make default``.
+1.  **Compile Enzo.**  The gold standard calculations use the default compiler settings that can be restored with ``make default``.
 If you use significantly different compilation options (high-level optimization in particular) you may see somewhat